WordPress vs. Sitecore: Evaluating User Experience and Ease of Use

 Sitecore has a slightly better toolkit of “day-one features” for regularly managing and customizing content, as well as deeper personalization, which enterprise brands often value, nonetheless, it’s both costly and technically complex.

 This isn’t to say that deeper personalization and customization isn’t possible with WordPress —it can in fact rival Sitecore when it’s put to effective use.
-A WordPress specialist agency that is well-versed in UX, such as Illustrate Digital, can elevate far beyond WordPress’ built-in functionality, and combined with WP Engine’s enterprise WordPress platform, even the largest digital footprints can realize greater agility and cost savings by leveraging WordPress.
+A WordPress specialist agency that is well-versed in UX, such as Illustrate Digital, can elevate far beyond WordPress’ built-in functionality, and combined with WP Engine’s enterprise WordPress hosting platform, even the largest digital footprints can realize greater agility and cost savings by leveraging WordPress.

 Overall, WordPress will almost always provide greater value and better Return on Investment (ROI) for small or medium-sized businesses.
 As it’s evolved over the years, WordPress is also now highly capable of accommodating enterprise-level sites, as well as the needed scale and functionality that comes with them.
 If you’re looking for an enterprise solution, WordPress or Sitecore can likely both meet your needs, the deciding factor will be cost, what’s installed from day one, and what you’re willing to further develop to meet your digital requirements.